sureshdvp/StudentCourseApplication/README.md

 it will show the links to register,show the list of universities and show the registered students

-To see screen please refer below link https://github.com/sureshdvp/StudentCourseApplication/blob/master/StudentCourseApp%20screens.docx
+To see the screen shots please refer below link https://github.com/sureshdvp/StudentCourseApplication/blob/master/StudentCourseApp%20screens.docx